 The university has gained extensive experience in helping students earn their degree while serving their country, particularly in the past decade as many National Guard and Reserve units have been deployed.
 Many of these individuals were able to continue their degree program while overseas.
 On-post students at Fort Riley, Kansas were able to move to the online delivery system without missing any classes.
 Processes have been developed within the school that provide comprehensive, ongoing support relative to deployment or temporary duty assignments.

-At the University of Mary, an academic advisor is immediately assigned to each student upon enrollment.
-Assistance with questions and guidance concerning programs of study, planning, policies, procedures, course registration, and completion of degree requirements are available from day one.
-Advisors can be contacted by telephone, e-mail and fax throughout the course of study and work closely with faculty to identify and reconcile issues specifically related to military service.
+At the University of Mary an academic advisor is immediately assigned to each student upon inquiry.
+The advisor will assist with questions concerning programs of study, planning, policies, procedures, course registration, cost, and completion of degree.
+Advisors can be contacted by telephone, email, or fax throughout the course of study.
+The advisors work closely with faculty to identify and reconcile issues specifically related to military service.

-Graduate Scholarships and the Yellow Ribbon Program Participant
+VA Educational Benefits and the Yellow Ribbon Program

 A Military Friendly School

-All of these things combine to make the University of Mary a "military friendly" school and have garnered recognition at the local, state and national levels.
-Several awards were received in 2012-Bismarck-Mandan Chamber of Commerce Golden Eagle Award, Soldiers Angels Crystal Angel Award, and Military Ovation's Think Globally, Act Locally Award-and since 2007 U-Mary has been recognized as military friendly by Military Advanced Education and G.I.
+All of these things combine make the University of Mary a "military friendly" school and have garnered recognition at the local, state, and national levels.
+Several awards were received in 2012: Bismarck-Mandan Chamber of Commerce Golden Eagle Award; Soldiers Angels Crystal Angel Award; and the Military Ovation's Think Globally Act Locally Award;-and since 2007 U-Mary has been recognized as military friendly by Military Advanced Education and G.I.
 Jobs magazines.
 In addition, the university received the 2008 North Dakota Employer Support of the Guard and Reserve Above and Beyond Award.